Investing in the Stock Market: A Comprehensive Guide for Beginners in 2025

 b.
 Risk Tolerance

-Your risk tolerance is your ability to withstand market fluctuations.
-Younger investors with a longer time horizon can typically afford to take more risks, while those nearing retirement may prefer safer investments.
+Your risk tolerance is your ability to withstand market fluctuations when investing in the stock market.
+Younger investors with a longer time horizon can typically afford to take more risks, while those nearing retirement may prefer safer, more conservative investments to protect their savings.

 Step 3: Choose the Right Investment Account